paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

 **(c) Discretionary spending limit** As used in this subchapter, the term “discretionary spending limit” means—

-(1) with respect to fiscal year 2012—
+(1) for fiscal year 2014—

-  (A) for the security category, $684,000,000,000 in new budget authority; and
+  (A) for the revised security category, $520,464,000,000 in new budget authority; and

-  (B) for the nonsecurity category, $359,000,000,000 in new budget authority;
+  (B) for the revised nonsecurity category, $491,773,000,000 in new budget authority;

-(2) for fiscal year 2013—
+(2) for fiscal year 2015—

-  (A) for the security category, as defined in [section 900(c)(4)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section900/c/4/B&num=0&edition=prelim), $684,000,000,000 in budget authority; and
+  (A) for the revised security category, $521,272,000,000 in new budget authority; and

-  (B) for the nonsecurity category, as defined in [section 900(c)(4)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section900/c/4/A&num=0&edition=prelim), $359,000,000,000 in budget authority;
+  (B) for the revised nonsecurity category, $492,356,000,000 in new budget authority;

-(3) for fiscal year 2014—
+(3) for fiscal year 2016—

+  (A) for the revised security category, $577,000,000,000 in new budget authority; and

+  (B) for the revised nonsecurity category, $530,000,000,000 in new budget authority;

+(4) for fiscal year 2017—

-  (A) for the security category, $552,000,000,000 in budget authority; and
+  (A) for the revised security category, $590,000,000,000 in new budget authority; and

-  (B) for the nonsecurity category, $506,000,000,000 in budget authority;
+  (B) for the revised nonsecurity category, $541,000,000,000 in new budget authority;

+(5) for fiscal year 2018—

+  (A) for the revised security category, $603,000,000,000 in new budget authority; and

-(4) with respect to fiscal year 2015, for the discretionary category, $1,086,000,000,000 in new budget authority;
+  (B) for the revised nonsecurity category, $553,000,000,000 in new budget authority;

+(6) for fiscal year 2019—

-(5) with respect to fiscal year 2016, for the discretionary category, $1,107,000,000,000 in new budget authority;
+  (A) for the revised security category, $616,000,000,000 in new budget authority; and

-(6) with respect to fiscal year 2017, for the discretionary category, $1,131,000,000,000 in new budget authority;
+  (B) for the revised nonsecurity category, $566,000,000,000 in new budget authority;

-(7) with respect to fiscal year 2018, for the discretionary category, $1,156,000,000,000 in new budget authority;
+(7) for fiscal year 2020—

+  (A) for the revised security category, $630,000,000,000 in new budget authority; and

-(8) with respect to fiscal year 2019, for the discretionary category, $1,182,000,000,000 in new budget authority;
+  (B) for the revised nonsecurity category, $578,000,000,000 in new budget authority; and

+(8) for fiscal year 2021—

-(9) with respect to fiscal year 2020, for the discretionary category, $1,208,000,000,000 in new budget authority; and
+  (A) for the revised security category, $644,000,000,000 in new budget authority; and

-(10) with respect to fiscal year 2021, for the discretionary category, $1,234,000,000,000 in new budget authority;
+  (B) for the revised nonsecurity category, $590,000,000,000 in new budget authority;
 as adjusted in strict conformance with subsection (b).

 ### Statutory Notes